Monitoring

 Download

-We have developed a real-time quality assurance (RTA) programme designed to provide preventative monitoring that helps coach and support engagement teams get the ‘right work’ completed in real time, during the audit.
+We have developed a Real-Time Assurance (RTA) programme designed to provide preventative monitoring that helps coach and support engagement teams to get the ‘right work’ completed in real-time, during the audit.

-In addition to the ongoing monitoring noted above, our monitoring also encompasses periodic assessment of our SoQM which includes the review of completed engagements (Engagement Quality Reviews – EQR), as well as periodic monitoring of our SoQM by an objective team within our firm.
+In addition to the ongoing monitoring noted above, our monitoring also encompasses periodic assessment of our SoQM which includes the review of completed engagements (Engagement Compliance Reviews – ECR), as well as periodic monitoring of our SoQM by an objective team within our firm.
 The results of these procedures, together with our ongoing monitoring, form the basis of the continuous improvement of our SoQM.
-EQRs are performed under a network-wide inspection programme based on professional standards and PwC audit methodology.
+ECRs are performed under a network-wide inspection programme based on professional standards and PwC audit methodology.

-Overall, the results of the 2023 Swiss quality review confirmed that the firm runs effective internal quality controls when managing its audit engagements, and that the firm’s quality control system for the assurance practice has been suitably designed.
+Overall, the results of the 2024 Swiss quality review confirmed that the firm runs effective internal quality controls when managing its audit engagements, and that the firm’s quality control system for the Assurance practice has been suitably designed.

 Additionally, the PwC Network undertakes periodic reviews to evaluate certain elements of PwC firms’ systems of quality management.
-The Network also looks at the PwC firm leadership’s own assessment of the effectiveness of their system of quality management and their determination of whether the overall quality objective has been achieved.
+The Network also looks at the PwC firm leadership’s own assessment of the effectiveness of their SoQM and their determination of whether the overall quality objective has been achieved.

-The inspection results are reported to our firm’s leadership who are responsible for analysing the results of the inspections along with the findings identified from all sources of information and implementing remedial actions as necessary.
-In situations where adverse quality matters on engagements are identified, based on the nature and circumstances of the issues, the responsible partner or our firm’s Assurance leadership personnel may be subject to additional mentoring, training or further sanctions in accordance with our firm’s Recognition and Accountability Framework.
+The inspection results are reported to our firm’s leadership who are responsible for analysing the results of the inspections along with quality findings identified from all sources of information, for performing timely root cause analysis, and for implementing remedial actions as necessary.
+In situations where adverse quality matters on engagements are identified, based on the nature and circumstances of the issues, the responsible engagement leader or our firm’s Assurance leadership personnel may be subject to additional mentoring, training or further sanctions in accordance with our firm’s Recognition and Accountability Framework.

 In addition, the data compiled for audits both with and without engagement-level findings is compared and contrasted to identify whether certain factors appear to correlate to audit quality.
 Examples of this data include the hours incurred on the audit, whether key engagement team members are in the same geography as the client, the number of years that key engagement team members have been on the engagement, the number of other audits that engagement leaders are involved in and whether the engagement was subject to a pre-issuance review under our RTA programme, among other data points.

-Our goal is to understand how quality audits may differ from those with engagement-level findings and to use these learnings to continuously improve all of our audits.
+Our goal is to understand how quality audits may differ from those with engagement-level findings and to evaluate how these learnings may be used to continuously improve all of our audits.
 We evaluate the results of these analyses to identify enhancements that may be useful to implement across the practice.
 We believe these analyses contribute significantly to the continuing effectiveness of our quality management.
 Our RCA is supported by several resources with the appropriate skills and time, with roles and responsibilities clearly defined, and the involvement and support of our assurance leadership team.

 Monitoring of Assurance quality: external